sphinx-labs/sphinx/docs/post-deployment-actions.md

 }
 ```

-These functions will be called after all of the contracts in your config file have been deployed.
-They'll be called for every chain that you deploy to.
+It's required to pass in the ABI when creating a `Contract` object for an external contract.
+Otherwise, Sphinx won't know how to encode the function arguments.

 ## Chain-specific addresses

-You'll often find that external contracts have different addresses across different chains.
-Here's how to assign addresses on a per-chain basis in your config file:
+You'll often find that external contracts have different addresses across chains.
+Here's how to override the default address on a chain-by-chain basis for an external contract:

 ```ts
 // Create a new Contract object with '0x1234...' as the default address.